1939 American Karakoram expedition to K2: Wiessner's and Pasang Lama's descent, July 22–24

 On July 22 Wiessner and Pasang Lama went down to Camp VIII to collect extra supplies and for Pasang Lama to be replaced by a fresher Sherpa, but, expecting to be going up again immediately, Wiessner left his sleeping bag behind, although Pasang Lama took his.
 What they found horrified them.
 Wolfe had been alone all the time, no supplies had arrived, and he had run out of matches, so he could neither cook food nor even melt ice.
 Wiessner could not understand where the reinforcements were, nor did he realize that, after nine days, people lower down might think he had met disaster.
 (Note: It was later supposed that the Sherpas had misunderstood the instructions to ferry supplies up to Camp VIII.)

 All three men went on down to Camp VII, which had been well-stocked last time they had last been there, but on the way Wolfe moved so clumsily that they had a serious fall when roped, almost sending all three down to the Godwin-Austen Glacier; this resulted in injuries around the waist for Pasang Lama and the loss of Wolfe's sleeping bag.
 Reaching the camp at dusk, they were met with another shock – not only were there no new supplies, but the tents had collapsed under snow; there were no mattresses, only one sleeping bag, and the food was scattered around.
 (Note: Wiessner's book says there were no mattresses but his diary says they had one each.)
 Fortunately, they had been left stoves and fuel.

 Wiessner decided that Wolfe should stay at Camp VII while he and Pasang Lama descended, looking for supplies at Camp VI, still intending to make another attempt on the summit.
 He later said that he agreed to leave Wolfe in camp, at Wolfe's own request, because the weather was good and Wolfe had managed alone before.
 It is possible that, after such a long time at high altitude, either or both men were not thinking clearly.
 Wiessner and Pasang Lama descended, camp by camp, finding little food and no sleeping bags, until finally reaching Base Camp on July 24.
-Both were utterly exhausted, hardly able to walk, and Pasang Lama was in a very bad way.
+Both were utterly exhausted, hardly able to walk, and Pasang Lama was in a very bad condition.
 Wiessner was furious that they had been abandoned on the mountain, accusing first Cromwell, then Tendrup, of attempting to murder them, and threatening legal action.
 The well-to-do Cromwell, accustomed to polite deference, was appalled, and in turn accused Wiessner of abandoning Wolfe – Cromwell and Wiessner thus became enemies for life.
 Durrance kept quiet about his own role in clearing the lower camps, deliberately omitting telling Wiessner that it had been under Cromwell's orders.